luisnmartins/feup-comp/README.md

 ## Pre-requirements

-jasmin.jar and io.class to be placed on the src folder
+jasmin.jar and io.class and yal2jvm.jar should be placed on the folder where you will execute

 ## How to run?

-Run the following commands on command line:
+Run the following commands on command line on src folder:

-jjtree parser/Parser.jjt && javacc parser/Parser.jj && javac parser/\*.java
+jjtree parser/Parser.jjt && javacc parser/Parser.jj && javac parser/\*.java table/\*.java

 And then gerate code for jasmin: